Best User Analytics Tools for SaaS

 So, what’s the catch?

 Heap doesn’t come cheap.
-Its free package is fairly restricted in usage terms, and the pricing of its paid plans starts from $1,000 per month.
+Its free package is fairly restricted in usage terms, and the pricing of its paid plans starts from $3,600 per year.
+Nevertheless, it does offer a 14-day free trial for you to see if it works for your SaaS company.

-Amplitude is another popular user analytics tool, which is more focused on actionable analysis.
+Amplitude is another popular user analytics tool, which is more focused on user journey analytics.
 It also comes equipped with a wide range of two-way integrations with other platforms.

 If you’re looking for an analytics solution to track single-user tracking across different products, Amplitude can be a good option for you.